MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-create-edit-device-groups.md

 ---
 title: Device groups in Microsoft Defender for Business
-description: Policies are applied to devices through device groups in Defender for Business. search.appverid: MET150
+description: Security policies are applied to devices through device groups in Defender for Business. search.appverid: MET150
 author: denisebmsft
 ms.author: deniseb